CartoDB/cartodb/docs/guides/01-quickstart.md

 ## Quickstart Guide

-Welcome to the CARTO.js documentation.
-CARTO.js is a JavaScript library that enables you to create custom location intelligence applications that leverage the power of the **[CARTO Engine](https://carto.com/pricing/engine/)** ecosystem.
+CARTO.js lets you create custom location intelligence applications that leverage the power of the **[CARTO Engine](https://carto.com/pricing/engine/)** ecosystem.

+This document details the CARTO.js v4.
+To update your v3 apps, please consult the [Upgrade Considerations]({{site.cartojs_docs}}/guides/upgrade-considerations/).

 ### About this Guide